jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py
 ```

-The build script now creates a 5GB disk image so the running system has ample
+The build script now creates a ~100MB disk image so the running system has
-space for files.
-The kernel includes a very small on-disk filesystem accessed via
+some space for test files.
+The kernel includes a very small on-disk filesystem
-a basic ATA driver.
-Files created with shell commands persist across boots as
+accessed via a basic ATA driver.
+Files created with shell commands persist
-they are written into this image.
+across boots as they are written into this image.

 If `mkisofs` is available an ISO named `OptrixOS.iso` is created.
 Otherwise the
 script outputs `disk.img` which can be run with: